evyncke/opsec-probe-attribution/draft-vyncke-opsec-probe-attribution.md

 - for a {{!RFC793}} TCP packet with the SYN flag: data is allowed in TCP packets with the SYN flag per section 3.4 of {{!RFC793}} (2nd paragraph);

-- for a {{!RFC8200}} IPv6 packet with either hop-by-hop or destination options headers, in the PadN option;
+- for a {{!RFC8200}} IPv6 packet with either hop-by-hop or destination options headers, in the PadN option.
+Note that, per the informational {{?RFC4942}} section 2.1.9.5, it is suggested that PadN option should only contain 0x0 and be smaller than 8 octets, so the proposed insertion of the URI in PadN option could have influence on the measurement itself;

 - etc.